 In the NHS the term dermatologist, or consultant dermatologist, refers to medically qualified doctors who have obtained a higher qualification in general medicine.
 Usually a member of the Royal College of Physicians or subsequently a fellow of the Royal College of Physicians, they have then gone on to train specifically in dermatology.
 After four or five years full-time training in a registered and supervised NHS dermatology post, a doctor can be listed by the General Medical Council (GMC) as a specialist in dermatology.
 Almost all consultant dermatologists have appointments at NHS hospitals and they should not be appointed to an NHS hospital without being an accredited specialist on the GMC register.
 To confirm if a doctor is an accredited specialist on the GMC register, you can search for their record using their name or GMC reference number.
 If you’re not sure how to spell a doctor’s name, you can use the ‘sounds like’ filter, which will list doctors whose names sound similar.
 This register is available online via the GMC website here.
 Just because someone is calling themselves a skin specialist, dermatological expert, or some variant of that, does not mean they are appropriately qualified, so it is always best to check with the GMC.
-If you want to find a local dermatologist you can visit the BAD’s ‘Find a Dermatologist’ page (please note, this link will take you to another website).

 Medical Professionals You Might Encounter in Dermatology

 In addition to Consultant Dermatologists, there are a number of other types of medical professionals you might see in a dermatology setting.
 These include dermatological nurses, junior doctors, such as foundation doctors and dermatology trainees, as well as locums, GPs, and SAS doctors.